YongHsiangHsieh/Smart-Wardrob/README.md

 This project is licensed under the [MIT License](LICENSE.txt) - see the LICENSE file for details.

 ## Contact
-For any queries or contributions, please contact [Your Name] at [your.email@example.com].
+For any queries or contributions, please contact Yong-Hsiang Hsieh at wilsonhsieh1216@gmail.com.

 ## Acknowledgements
 - Weather API integration for real-time data.